-10 Things You Didn't Know About Cinnabon
+15 Things You Didn't Know About Cinnabon

 The history of Cinnabon follows a familiar chain success story: Franchises were launched, new items like the Caramel Pecanbon (1997), Chillattas (2005), and the “Center of the Roll” (2010) were added, and over the years it worked its way into our hearts, both figuratively and literally.
 But between the flaky layers of buttery, cinnamon-sugar-slathered pastry, there’s an interesting story and plenty of twists and turns along the way.